epiclabs-io/dockerbackup/README.md

 Trick: You can override gobal variables in each containers's backup configuration file, for example to back up a specific machine to a different FTP host.

+### Logging

+The script automatically saves rotating logs to the logging folder specified in the configuration file, by default `/var/log/dockerbackup/`

 ## License